ska-sa/katgpucbf/doc/dsim.rst

 in parallel.
 The chunk size is determined by the constant :data:`katgpucbf.dsim.signal.CHUNK_SIZE`.

+The simulator also populates the saturation count and flag in the ``digitiser_status`` SPEAD item.
+A per-sample saturation flag is computed with dask (prior to bit-packing), and then accumulated to heap granularity with serial code.
+This accumulation could be done more directly for better efficiency, but the current approach is reasonably performant and does not require the sampling code to take the heap size into account.

 Generating reproducible random signals needs to be done carefully when parallelising.
 The given random seed is first used to produce a :class:`~numpy.random.SeedSequence` for each chunk, and each chunk then uses